-Unless the unitholder specifies in the enclosed Proxy that the Units represented by the Proxy are to be withheld from voting in the election of Trustees, the persons named in the Proxy shall vote the Units represented by the Proxy in favour of the election of the persons whose names are set forth on pages 16 through 26.
-The Trustees do not contemplate that any of these persons will be unable to serve as a Trustee but, if that should occur for any reason prior to the Meeting, then the person named in the Proxy may vote for the election of another person or persons at his or her discretion.
+Unless the unitholder specifies in the enclosed Proxy that the Units represented by the Proxy are to be withheld from voting in the election of Trustees, the persons named in the Proxy shall vote the Units represented by the Proxy in favour of the election of the persons whose names are set forth on pages 14 through 23.
+The Trustees do not contemplate that any of these persons will be unable to serve as a Trustee, but if that should occur for any reason prior to the Meeting, then the person named in the Proxy may vote for the election of another person or persons at his or her discretion.
 Each Trustee elected will be elected to hold office until the next annual meeting of unitholders or until his or her successor is elected or appointed, subject to the provisions of the Declaration of Trust.

-3. APPOINTMENT OF AUDITORS AND AUDITORS' REMUNERATION
+3. APPOINTMENT OF AUDITORS AND AUDITOR'S REMUNERATION

-Killam proposes to nominate Ernst & Young LLP, 1871 Hollis Street, #500, Halifax, NS, B3J 0C3, as the auditor of Killam to hold such office until the close of the next annual meeting of unitholders at remuneration to be fixed by the Trustees.
-Ernst & Young LLP ("EY") have been auditors of Killam since June 26, 2000.
-The Board has assessed the performance and independence of EY and recommends the re-appointment of EY as auditors until the close of the next annual meeting.
-Last year, the vote was 97.9% for EY as auditor.
-A representative of EY has been invited to the Meeting.
-The affirmative vote of a majority of Units voted on such matter is required to reappoint the firm of EY as auditors of Killam.
+Killam proposes to nominate Ernst & Young LLP, 1871 Hollis Street, #500, Halifax, NS, B3J 0C3, as the auditors of Killam to hold such office until the close of the next annual meeting of unitholders at remuneration to be fixed by the Trustees.
+Ernst & Young LLP (EY) has been the auditors of Killam since June 26, 2000.